briansheldon1/OmniFlap/README.md

 The game is also not as well-optimized as a game built in a game engine.
 Since the velocity of the objects does not incorporate the current frame rate (which most engines do), the game's play will change considerably depending on how fast the computer is.
 Try running the game along with other programs to see everything slow down.

 All in all, however, I succeeded in building this playable game and achieved my goal of learning more about game development.
-I believe that creating the game without a game engine was difficult but may have provided a better understanding of how game engines function under the hood.
+I believe that creating the game without a game engine was difficult but may have provided a deeper understanding of game development